 The benefit of clicks over impressions is pretty obvious—while impressions don't rely on any kind of action, with PPC, you don't pay unless somebody clicks.
 Of course, your ultimate goal is another kind of conversion (like a purchase or a form submission), but at least it gets you part of the way there.

 The most common form of PPC involves search engines.
-Platforms like Google AdWords and Bing Ads allow advertisers to bid on keywords that are relevant to their businesses and customer pain points, and the winner's ads appear in or alongside search results.
+Platforms like Google Ads and Bing Ads allow advertisers to bid on keywords that are relevant to their businesses and customer pain points, and the winner's ads appear in or alongside search results.

 It's therefore in their interest to bring in more traffic and get more clicks on the ads, while the intermediary is responsible for handling the money, arbitrating ad content, etc. Of course, website owners can work directly with advertisers themselves, but in those cases they usually charge a fixed rate per click rather than using the bidding system.